-Natural resource strategies and solutions are critical elements of building community resiliency to our changing climate.
+Natural resource strategies and solutions are relevant to equity concerns.
 As mentioned in previous sections, climate change impacts communities disproportionately.
 One such way is through urban heat islands (UHI).
 A UHI is a phenomenon where cities are significantly warmer than rural areas.
-The difference in heat is a result of removing natural trees and plants that provide shade and cool the air, as well as replacing natural soils and turf with concrete and asphalt that absorb heat.
-According to the Massachusetts Institute of Technology, UHIs can cause cities "to be 1-7°F warmer during the daytime."
-Studies have shown that this phenomenon disproportionately impacts low-income and minority urban communities, who also have less access to cool spaces compared to the general population.
+The difference in heat is a result of removing natural trees and plants that provide shade and cool the air, as well as replacing natural soils and turf with concrete and asphalt that absorb heat.[11]
+According to the Massachusetts Institute of Technology, UHIs can cause cities "to be 1-7°F warmer during the daytime."[2]
+Studies have shown that this phenomenon disproportionately impacts low-income and minority urban communities, who also have less access to cool spaces compared to the general population.[3]
 This leads to an unequal overexposure of heat, heat-related illnesses, and increased nighttime temperatures, highlighting why urban tree and soil conservation is essential.

-Considerable evidence and recognition now exist regarding the importance of natural climate solutions as a public health strategy to protect vulnerable populations.
+Considerable evidence and recognition now exist regarding the importance of natural climate solutions as a public health strategy, with health equity implications.
 The ability of land conservation to mitigate climate change further promotes human health by moderating and reducing extreme weather events, creating cleaner air, supporting easier access to local produce, creating more livable communities, and lowering risk for infectious diseases, especially with regards to water quality protections.
 Protecting and creating parks, green spaces, and other opportunities for contact with nature is increasingly recognized as a public health strategy to promote physical health, and mental health for communities and individuals.